Wire-haired Slovakian Pointer

 Unique facts and fascinating details

-- The breed is often referred to as the 'Slovakian Pointer' for short.
+- The breed is often referred to as the 'Slovakian Rough-haired Pointer' in some international circles.

 Frequently Asked Questions